Delivery Plan 2024/2025

 Community & Well-being Strategy

-• Work across the council in order develop community resilience and reduce the need for and burden on statutory services
+• Work across the council in order develop community resilience and reduce the need for and burden on statutory services – ON TARGET

 Council Tax and Benefit Support

-• To maximise benefits take up for customers by providing advice as required and referrals as appropriate (demand led)
+• To maximise benefits take up for customers by providing advice as required and referrals as appropriate (demand led) - ON TARGET

-• To administer Housing Benefits accurately in line with DWP regulations (demand led)
+• To administer Housing Benefits accurately in line with DWP regulations (demand led) - ON TARGET

-• To award Discretionary Housing Payments in line with the relevant council policy
+• To award Discretionary Housing Payments in line with the relevant council policy - ON TARGET

-£429,000 Discretionary Housing Payments awarded
+• Provided £429,000 in Discretionary Housing Payments

-• To administer the Council Tax Reduction Scheme efficiently (demand led)
+• To administer the Council Tax Reduction Scheme efficiently (demand led) - ON TARGET

-• To award Free School Meals
+• To award Free School Meals - ON TARGET

 Benefits and Financial Assessments

-• To award school uniform grants
+• To award school uniform grants - ON TARGET

-• To award guardianship/adoption payments
+• To award guardianship/adoption payments - ON TARGET

-• To carry out social care means testing assessments
+• To carry out social care means testing assessments - ON TARGET

-1,000 social care means test assessments completed
+• Carried out 1,195 social care means tested assessments

 Domiciliary Care Strategy